- Our Work

-At the time, Apache had started several projects to position itself as an environment-friendly and socially responsible brand.
+At the time, APA had started several projects to position itself as an environment-friendly and socially responsible brand.
 The company had also acquired new assets thus including new regions in its global network of operations.

 The new site was to reflect those changes and provide the target audience with the new ways to interact with the brand.
-Additionally, Apache would need new tools to automate new content creation.
+Additionally, APA would need new tools to automate new content creation.
 So a massive, all-embracing development push was in order.

 Respect for Mobile

 One of the things high on the requirements list was a mobile version of the website.
 Today we browse and shop from phones and tablets like it’s no big deal.
-Apache decided to address this trend seven years ago.
+APA decided to address this trend seven years ago.

 Content Publishing Automation

-To serve different audiences with the most relevant content, Apache drastically needed a new CMS add-on.
+To serve different audiences with the most relevant content, APA drastically needed a new CMS add-on.
 The company was looking for ways to quickly create and publish new microsites and stand-alone sites for projects.